cbrands/capstone-mlnd/capstone_report.md

 Additional hyper-parameter tuning or using other pre-trained models such as inception-V3 or xception could make a difference.
 However the model does already well for 10 out of 12 species so most of the improvement can be gained by better recognizing the remaining two, Black grass and Loose Silky-bent.
 A better approach would therefore be to build a separate model to better separate those two.

-A second more prommising avenue of improvement is to further improve the data.
+A second more promising avenue of improvement is to further improve the data.
 It is no surprise that the models we have seen so far have the most difficulty with Black grass and Loose Silky-bent.
 Black grass is a tiny grass blade surrounded by pebbles and markers and Loose silky-bent is a tiny grass blade surrounded by pebbles and markers.
 Those are easily confused.
 The small size could also lead the model to see the pebbles and markers as features.
 To solve this we could use image preprocessing techniques to remove the background pebbles and markers.
 These techniques are described by [Petre Lameski](https://www.researchgate.net/publication/322445354_Plant_Species_Recognition_Based_on_Machine_Learning_and_Image_Processing) who used this techniques for  image detection of tobacco, carrots, and spinach and [Mads Dyrmann](http://pure.au.dk/portal/files/114969776/MadsDyrmannAfhandlingMedOmslag.pdf).
 The figure below demonstrates the removal of the background.

  ![](figures/image_preprocessing.jpg "image preprocessing")
  Separating the plant from the background.
 From [Mads Dyrmann](http://pure.au.dk/portal/files/114969776/MadsDyrmannAfhandlingMedOmslag.pdf).